-- Jargon-free, practical and non-religious courses
+- Jargon-free, practical and non-religious courses.

-- Courses and training for absolute beginners, who have never done mindfulness, meditation or even anything like it before
+- Courses and training for absolute beginners who have never done mindfulness, meditation or even anything like it before.

-- Using modern language and down-to-earth situations to illustrate how mindfulness works
+- Using modern language and down-to-earth situations to illustrate how mindfulness works.

-- Experiential learning – so people actually experience mindfulness, not just ‘learn’ about it
+- Experiential learning – so people actually experience mindfulness, not just ‘learn’ about it.

-- Highly experienced, mindfulness trainers with a wide range of backgrounds so people can relate to them
+- Highly experienced, mindfulness trainers with a wide range of backgrounds so people can relate to them.

 MINDFULNESS WORKS LEAD WORKPLACE TRAINER

-He has been involved with mindfulness for over 35 years and began practicing while he was finishing a degree in Eastern studies in the UK.
-At the age of 23 Stephen was formally trained in mindfulness as an ordained Buddhist monk in the Thai forest tradition.
-His training included working closely with different teachers and a completing a number of long solitary retreats to strengthen his practice.
+He has been involved with mindfulness for over 35 years and began practising while he was finishing a degree in Eastern studies in the UK.
+At the age of 23, Stephen was formally trained in mindfulness as an ordained Buddhist monk in the Thai forest tradition.
+His training included working closely with different teachers and completing a number of long solitary retreats to strengthen his practice.
 Thirteen years later he emerged from the monkhood with the intention to offer his skills and learnings to the general public.

 During the last 20 years Stephen has run workplace mindfulness trainings for organisations including Westpac, Kiwibank and Air New Zealand, delivered courses in healthcare and prisons, and assisted the Mental Health Foundation of NZ to develop their approach to mindfulness.
-He has worked at the Leadership Development Centre in Wellington running year-long mindful leadership programmes, and is also a trustee of Te Moata, a retreat centre and nature sanctuary in the Coromandel, www.temoata.org where he has led over forty public 7 day residential mindfulness intensives since 1996.
+He has worked at the Leadership Development Centre in Wellington running year-long mindful leadership programmes and is also a trustee of Te Moata, a retreat centre and nature sanctuary in the Coromandel, www.temoata.org where he has led over forty public 7-day residential mindfulness intensives since 1996.